ynmstudio/yes-no-maybe-app/README.md

 ### App

 The app can be deployed using **Firebase Hosting**, but any other static file server should work as well (for example Netlify, GitHub Pages or your own server).
-For deploying the application, the build script needs to run inside the frontend folder `npm run build:prod`.
+For deploying the application, the build script needs to run inside the application folder `npm run build:prod`.

-Firebase Hosting example: `cd frontend && npm run build:prod && cd .. && firebase deploy --only hosting`
+Firebase Hosting example: `cd application && npm run build:prod && cd .. && firebase deploy --only hosting`

 # Upcoming Features